grahamburgess3/tvcp/README.md

 One way of setting this up (for free) is as follows:
 - Install miniconda ([https://www.anaconda.com/docs/getting-started/miniconda/install])
 - Clone the tvcp repository to your local machine.
-- In the command line, navigate to this repository, activate miniconda and create a conda environment with the required dependencies:
+- In the command line, navigate to this repository, activate miniconda, ensure conda-forge is available and create a conda environment with the required dependencies:
   $ cd ~/GitHub/tvcp
   $ source ~/miniconda3/bin/activate
+  $ conda config --add channels conda-forge
   $ conda create -n tvcp jupyter numpy simpy matplotlib pandas scipy pyomo ipopt glpk
 - Activate this environment and open jupyter notebook
   $ conda activate tvcp